Constitution of Myanmar

 The Constitution of the Republic of the Union of Myanmar (ပြည်ထောင်စုသမ္မတမြန်မာနိုင်ငံတော် ဖွဲ့စည်းပုံအခြေခံဥပဒေ) is the supreme law of Myanmar.
 Myanmar's first constitution adopted by constituent assembly was enacted for the Union of Burma in 1947.
 After the 1962 Burmese coup d'état, a second constitution was enacted in 1974.
 The country has been ruled by military juntas for most of its history.

 The 2008 Constitution, the country's third constitution, was published in September 2008 after a referendum, and came into force on 31 January 2011.

-The Tatmadaw (Myanmar Armed Forces) retain significant control of the government under the 2008 constitution.
-25% of seats in the Parliament of Myanmar are reserved for serving military officers.
-The ministries of home, border affairs and defense have to be headed by a serving military officer.
-The military also appoints one of the country's two vice presidents.
+Under this current constitution, the Tatmadaw (Myanmar Armed Forces) retain significant control of the government, even before their coup of 2021.
+Under the constitution, 25% of seats in the Parliament of Myanmar were reserved for serving military officers.
+The ministries of home, border affairs and defense were headed by serving military officers.
+The military also appointed one of the country's two vice presidents.
 Hence, the country's civilian leaders have little influence over the security establishment.

 History

 Before independence, Myanmar had two quasi-constitutions, The government of Burma Act, 1935 and Constitution of Burma under Japanese occupation, 1943.
-After independence, Myanmar adopted three constitutions in 1947, 1974 and 2008.
+After independence, Myanmar adopted three constitutions: in 1947, 1974 and 2008.
 The 2008 constitution is the present constitution of Myanmar.

-1947 Constitution
+1947 constitution

-The 1947 constitution, officially the Constitution of the Union of Burma (ပြည်ထောင်စုမြန်မာနိုင်ငံတော် ဖွဲ့စည်းအုပ်ချုပ်ပုံအခြေခံဥပဒေ), was drafted and approved by the Constituent Assembly of Burma in 1947, and was used from the country's independence in 1948 to 1962, when the constitution was suspended by the socialist Revolutionary Council of the Union of Burma, led by military general Ne Win.
+The 1947 constitution, officially the Constitution of the Union of Burma (ပြည်ထောင်စုမြန်မာနိုင်ငံတော် ဖွဲ့စည်းအုပ်ချုပ်ပုံအခြေခံဥပဒေ), was drafted and approved by the Constituent Assembly of Burma in 1947, and was used from the country's independence in 1948 until the military seizure of power during the 1962 military coup.
+This constitution was developed in consultation with different ethnic groups including the Chin, Kachin, and Shan people.
+In return, these groups were to receive full autonomy in internal matters.
+The constitution also granted the right for ethnic states to secede from the new Union of Burma if so desired after ten years following independence in 1948.
 The national government consisted of three branches: judicial, legislative and executive.
 The legislative branch was a bicameral legislature called the Union Parliament, consisting of two chambers, the 125-seat Chamber of Nationalities (လူမျိုးစုလွှတ်တော် Lumyozu Hluttaw) and the Chamber of Deputies (ပြည်သူ့လွှတ်တော် Pyithu Hluttaw), whose seat numbers were determined by the population size of respective constituencies.
-The 1947 constitution was largely based on the 1946 Yugoslav Constitution, as several Burmese officials visited Yugoslavia earlier that year.
+The 1947 constitution was largely based on the 1946 Yugoslav Constitution, as several Burmese officials had visited Yugoslavia earlier that year.
+Just as Yugoslavia at that time was a federation, so was Burma under the 1947 constitution.
+Despite this, the country was governed in practice like a unitary state, and not a federation.
+Other influences of the socialist Yugoslav constitution were the sections establishing a welfare state and codifying a heavily centralised government.